eProsima/Fast-DDS-docs/docs/sources.rst

 By default, Fast RTPS doesn't compile security support.
 You can activate it adding ``-DSECURITY=ON`` at CMake configuration step.
 More information about security on Fast RTPS, see :ref:`security`.

-When security is activated on compilation Fast RTPS builds two built-in security plugins.
-Both have the dependency of OpenSSL library.
+When security is activated on compilation Fast RTPS builds several built-in security plugins.
+Some of them have the dependency of OpenSSL library.

 OpenSSL installation on Linux
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^